-10 Tips To Improve Your Child’s Exam Results
+How To Improve Your Child’s Exam Results

 By Leena Ghosh

 Exam is a stressful time for children and the expectation of always getting good marks adds to the stress.
 However, getting a perfect score is not always possible.
 Even toppers have their share of days when they underperform or don’t score well in tests.

 - Encourage studying every day: Leaving exam preparation till the very last moment is probably the worst thing children can do.
 Ensure that your child devotes a few hours to his studies every day, apart from his daily homework.
-He should use this time to go over whatever he studied in class that day.
+He should use this time to go over whatever he had studied in class that day.

-- Adopt a positive attitude: It’s crucial that you have a positive outlook toward your child’s academic progress and have faith in his efforts.
-Saying things like “You are lazy,” or “You will not get anywhere in life with these marks,” will not help him or you in any way.
-It will only demotivate him and he will believe that he’s not capable of performing well in his exams.
+- Adopt a positive attitude: It’s crucial that you have a positive outlook towards your child’s academic progress and have faith in his efforts.
+Saying things like, “You are lazy,” or “You will not get anywhere in life with these marks,” will not help him or you in any way.
+It will only demotivate him and lead him to believe that he is not capable of performing well in his exams.
 Teach him that while exams are an important way to measure progress, they are not the end of the world.

-- Teach organisation skills: An organised study space, homework done in advance, assignments done on time and class notes kept in an ordered manner, all help in saving time for crucial things like learning, memorising and revision.
+- Teach organisation skills: An organised study space, homework done in advance, assignments done on time and class notes kept in an ordered manner, all help in saving time for crucial things like learning, memorising and revising.
 A chaotic room takes away the focus from studying and hampers the learning process.

 - Emphasise on taking notes: While studying, teach your child to take notes.
 Writing down what he reads, helps in memorising the text.
 It also helps him understand concepts better.

 - Set up practice tests: 'Practice makes perfect' and no proverb is truer than this when it comes to studying and preparing for exams.
-Ask your child to solve mock papers and look up previous years’ question papers to familiarise herself with the kind of questions and the format of the question paper.
+Ask your child to solve mock papers and look up previous years’ question papers to familiarise herself with the various kinds of questions and the format of the question paper.
 Ask her to finish the tests within a certain time frame.
 This will help her understand which problems take time to solve and which ones she can attempt easily.

 - Stress on revision: It can’t be said enough.
 Revision is the key to preparing for any exam, whether it’s a class test, a competitive exam or the board exams.
 Make sure your child revises each subject before appearing for the exam and gives more time to topics that she usually struggles with.